memgraph/docs/docs/reference-guide/configuration.md

 Each configuration setting is in the form: `--setting-name=value` .

-Privilege level `CONFIG` is required to be able to fetch the configuration via the following query:
+You can check the current configuration by using the following query (privilege level `CONFIG` is required):
 ```opencypher
 SHOW CONFIG;
 ```